Chipotle Vegan Black Bean Burgers

 - Veggies- Onions and red peppers give this recipe a popping flavor and even texture.

-- Seasonings- I use ketchup along with spices like chili powder, garlic powder, smoked paprika, and dry steak seasoning to add the fullest flavor.
+- Seasonings- I use homemade ketchup along with spices like chili powder, garlic powder, smoked paprika, and dry steak seasoning to add the fullest flavor.
 Worcestershire (without anchovies) or soy sauce is one of the secret ingredients.

 Because vegan black bean burgers don’t have eggs in them, many fall apart easily or just mush together when eaten in a bun.
 But, that won’t happen with these.
 It’s the rolled oats that help them hold together.